 The most obvious is cost savings.
-By using the public cloud, organizations reduce or eliminate the expense of investing in and maintaining their own on-premise IT resources.
-The virtually unlimited scalability of the cloud allows them to achieve further savings because they can expand or contract resources to meet demand rather than wasting money on overprovisioned or idle on-premise resources.
+By using the public cloud, organizations reduce or eliminate the expense of investing in and maintaining their own on-premises IT resources.
+The virtually unlimited scalability of the cloud allows them to achieve further savings because they can expand or contract resources to meet demand rather than wasting money on overprovisioned or idle on-premises resources.

 The public cloud also removes much of the burden of server management.
 The service provider takes on the bulk of this administrative, maintenance, and monitoring responsibility, freeing the organization’s internal IT resources for other business-critical tasks.